 The Head of the Internal Audit Department promotes, develops and supports a quality improvement and assurance programme that covers all aspects of internal audit activities.
 The programme includes an assessment of compliance with the International Professional Practices Framework (IPPF) and the company internal audit procedures, and a continual assessment of the effectiveness and efficiency of its work, also with reference to best practice for the sector.
-In 2021, this assessment was made following the procedures laid down in the Standards through continuous internal checks (supervision and quality control for each action carried out) and periodic checks (started the 2021-22 Periodic Self Assessment cycle, with assessments made through the models/check-lists defined by the Quality Manual of the II A - Institute of Internal Auditors.
+In 2023, this assessment was made following the procedures laid down in the Standards through continuous internal checks (supervision and quality control for each action carried out) and periodic checks (started the 2023-24 Periodic Self-Assessment cycle, with assessments made through the models/check-lists defined by the Quality Manual of the II A - Institute of Internal Auditors.

-The Head of the Audit Department periodically reports to the Board of Directors, through the Control and Risk Committee, on the results of these assessments.
+The Head of the internal Audit Department periodically reports to the Board of Directors, through the Control and Risk Committee, on the results of these assessments.

-The initiatives to improve the professional framework of the Audit Department include the participation of the Head of Audit in the meetings of the Control and Risk Committee regarding periodic financial reporting and risk assessment matters (ERM).
-The same also takes part in the meetings of the Risk, Control & Compliance Steering Team, a managerial committee within the company.
+The initiatives to improve the professional framework of the Internal Audit Department include the participation of the Internal Audit Director in the meetings of the Control and Risk Committee regarding periodic financial reporting and risk assessment matters (ERM).
+The same also takes part in the meetings of the People & Governance Steering Team, a managerial committee within the company.